Qatar's Gaza Ceasefire Efforts Draw Global Praise, Call For Wider Qatari Mediation Role

 (MENAFN- The Peninsula)

-Doha: Qatar's success in helping reached the Gaza ceasefire deal has drawn massive international attention, with officials asking which other conflicts Qatari mediation efforts could help resolve, reported Bloomberg on Thursday.
+Doha: Qatar's success in helping reach the Gaza ceasefire deal has drawn massive international attention, with officials asking which other conflicts Qatari mediation efforts could help resolve, reported Bloomberg yesterday.

 The Bloomberg report described Qatar's role as“pivotal throughout the negotiation process.”

-On January 16, Prime Minister and Minister of Foreign Affairs HE Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani announced that joint mediation efforts of the State of Qatar, the Arab Republic of Egypt and the United States had secured a Gaza ceasefire and prisoner swap deal between the Palestinian Islamic Resistance Movement (Hamas) and Israel.
+On January 16, Prime Minister and Minister of Foreign Affairs H E Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani announced that joint mediation efforts by Qatar, Egypt and the United States had secured a Gaza ceasefire and prisoner swap deal between the Palestinian Islamic Resistance Movement (Hamas) and Israel.

 The deal took effect on Sunday, January 19, 2025, with the first phase witnessing the release of three Israeli detainees in exchange for 90 Palestinian prisoners and large amounts of aid pouring into the Gaza Strip.